-Coastal mudflats, islands, estuaries and mangroves up to 2,300m.
+Coastal mudflats, islands, estuaries, mangroves, and inland wetlands and farmland up to 2,300m.
 In some areas common in coastal towns.

-It nests in mangrove trees, close to water.
+It nests in mangroves or other trees close to water.
 The nest is made of twigs and sticks, usually lined with dried mud.
 The 2 white eggs have scattered red-brown blotches.
 Both adults care for the young.

 The diet includes frogs, small snakes, crabs, insects and fish.
 It also scavenges.

 Juvenile, Nominate subspecies

 , 29 January 2018